 06 Feb Kitesurfing terminology: how to talk like a kitesurfer

-Even kitesurfing is a relatively new sport it has already developed its own form of language.
+Even if kitesurfing is a relatively new sport, it has already developed its own form of language.

-Therefore, we thought that it would be great to group the most common words into the six categories that represent a specific topic area, starting from the main words used in teaching ending with the most common phrases that you will hear at the beach.
+Therefore, we thought it would be great to sum the most common words into six categories, each representing a specific topic.
+Starting from the most important words when teaching/learning, to the most common phrases you will hear at the beach.

 - Wind & water

-If you have never tried kitesurfing but willing to do so, make sure you familiarise with terminology before you start your course and the learning will be much easier.
-No matter if you are a beginner, refresher or just stated doing your first tricks this list will help you to know kitesurfing better.
+If you have never tried kitesurfing but are willing to, make sure you familiarize yourself with the terminology before you start your course.
+You will see that learning will be much easier.
+No matter your level, this list will help you to know kitesurf better.

 Below you will find a selection of commonly used kitesurf lingo and their definitions.

 Wind Window: The air space in which the kite flies, shaped like a quarter of a sphere.